restic/restic/doc/REST_backend.rst

 DELETE {path}/{type}/{name}
 ===========================

-Returns "200 OK" if the blob with the given name and type has been deleted from the repository, an HTTP error otherwise.
+Returns ``200 OK`` if the blob with the given name and type has been deleted from the repository, an HTTP error otherwise.